 This is the longest section of the three and, therefore, the best one to get out of the way first.
 The path starts with a tunnel before you head through an industrial part of the docklands.
 Don’t worry; this part will quickly be behind you before you get to some less industrial parts, and you’ll eventually end up by the magnificent Old Royal Naval College.

 Highlights of this section include Old Royal Naval College and Cutty Sark in Greenwich and wonderful historic Shad Thames before emerging at Tower Bridge.

 If we were to pick a segment of the Thames Path London to walk, this would be it.
 We have walked it time and time again because it’s one of the best walks in London.
 This section is our favourite because it contains so much of what makes London…London – history, culture, world-famous landmarks, food, people and vibrant atmosphere!

-This section is good for a lunch stop but if you’d rather miss the crowds, you’re best walking this stretch earlier in the morning or later in the day.
+This section is suitable for a lunch stop, but if you’d rather miss the crowds, you’re best to walk this stretch earlier in the morning or later in the day.
 We recommend stopping for some grub at Borough Market.
 You won’t be disappointed with the choice!

 Westminster Bridge to Putney Bridge